Unexplained Injury or Accident in the Nursing Home

 What You Can Do to Battle Unexplained Nursing Home Injuries and Accidents

-Take notes about the abuse(s) you have observed, including the date and the nursing home’s response about what happened.
-For an injury, record the location of the injury and condition of it when you saw it.
+Take notes about the abuse(s) you have observed, including the date and the nursing home’s response to what happened.
+For an injury, record the location of the injury and the condition of it when you saw it.
 If the patient is mentally capable, ask them what happened.
 It is possible the patient will not answer the question either from fear of retaliation or a sense of loyalty to the staff.
 If you think your loved one’s life is in immediate danger, call 9-1-1 and have them taken to the hospital.
 If your loved one is agreeable, capture photographic evidence of the injuries with a ruler for scale.
 Document the time, date, and location of all photographs taken.

 Share your concerns with the supervisor on duty or the nursing home administrator or director of nursing.
 If they’re not available, leave a note to be contacted or call them when you get home.
 Allow them to offer an explanation for what has happened or to investigate your concerns.
 The nursing home is required by law to address any concerns you have about the patient’s care and must have a written policy.
 It should be provided to you when your loved one enters the home and should be available to you at any time your loved one lives at the home.
 Follow up in twenty-four hours if you do not hear back from them.